Sebring Area GeoTour: Florida's Hidden Gem

 Through this GeoTour, discover the Sebring area’s unique history, vast outdoor adventures, unusual culinary delights and charming small towns.
 Let your GPS or smartphone guide you on this GeoTour’s four fun GeoTrails: Ranch & Harvest, Parks & Recreation, Historic and Art & Culture.
 Visitors love caching at cattle ranches and citrus groves, museums and historical places, a variety of parks and numerous arts and culture areas.
 As you log your GeoTour caches, spend a few days finding other caches placed throughout the beautiful area.
 While geocaching here, you will be guided through Sebring, as well as Avon Park, Lake Placid, Lorida, and Venus.

-And don’t miss our official Sebring Area GeoTour Kick-Off Weekend Event.
-May 1-3, 2020 with meet & greets, a race-themed party and a CITO (cache in, trash out).
+And don’t miss our official Sebring Area GeoTour Kick-Off Weekend Event (Due to Covid-19 a rescheduled date is TBD in the fall) with meet & greets, a race-themed party and a CITO (cache in, trash out).
 Click here for details or email GeoTour@highlandsfl.gov.

 How It Works